Network Builder Features and Options#

 start and end distance (both inclusive) in arc-length a segment has to be away from the hilt of the soma.

-For example we want to create edges that on connect to apical or basal dendritic sections that are between 50-200
+For example, we want to create edges that only connect to apical or basal dendritic sections that are between 50-200

 microns away from the soma.
-(If you want to have it go to the end of the dendrite you can use a large number like
+(If you want connections at the end of the dendrite you can use a large number like

 [50.0, 1.0e20]